learn-co-curriculum/dsc-nlp-and-word-vectorization/README.md

 You will be able to:

 * Understand and explain Stemming and its importance in Natural Language Processing
-* Understand and explain Lemmatization and its importannce in Natural Language Processing
+* Understand and explain Lemmatization and its importance in Natural Language Processing
 * Understand and explain the rationale and methodology behind text vectorization strategies such as Count Vectorization and TF-IDF, and their applications in Natural Language Processing

 ## What is Natural Language Processing?